jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I add a note about :ref:`False<test_what_is_false>`

   .. code-block:: python
-    :lineno-start: 19
+    :lineno-start: 11
-    :emphasize-lines: 10
+    :emphasize-lines: 6

-        def test_assertion_error_w_none(self):
-            # assert None is not None
-            assert None is None

     # assert False is None
     assert False is not None

     # NOTES
     # False is not None
     # None is None

     # Exceptions seen
-    # AssertionError

 ----

 * I add an :ref:`assertion<what is an assertion?>` to compare :ref:`None<what is None?>` with :ref:`True<test_what_is_true>`.

   .. code-block:: python
-    :lineno-start: 19
+    :lineno-start: 11
-    :emphasize-lines: 8
+    :emphasize-lines: 4

-        def test_assertion_error_w_none(self):
-            # assert None is not None
-            assert None is None

     # assert False is None
     assert False is not None

     assert True is None

     # NOTES